 The origin of it is still unknown and could be multifactorial.
 They manifest as ulcers caused by a viral infection, but in some cases, it is difficult to determine the precise cause.
 The purpose of this article is to expand the known information so you can differentiate them and know when to see a doctor.

 What are canker sores?

-- Herpetiform or severe: They are the least common canker sores in the population.
-Very small groups form a larger ulcer, causing pain when eating and speaking.
-They heal in approximately less than a week.
+- Herpetiform or severe: herpetiform canker sores are the least common types that usually occur in the elderly.
+They appear as very small groups forming larger ulcers.
+They are more painful both when eating and speaking; they heal in approximately less than a week, without leaving a scar.

-The exact cause of canker sores has not been defined, but it is thought that several factors increase the probability of occurrence.
+The exact cause has not been defined.
+It is not known why some people are more prone to them, but several factors increase the probability of having them:

 - Nutritional deficiencies

 - Lack of vitamin B-12, zinc, folate, or iron

 - An allergic response to certain bacteria in the mouth

 - Helicobacter pylori, the same bacterium that causes peptic ulcers